WHEN DID EMPATHY BECOME A SIN?

 Everyone counts.
 Kindness matters.
 Love wins.
 Simple principles many of us try to follow, right?
 Few people would consider them radical.

-Until recently, that is.
+Until now, that is.

 What about you?